davenverse/shellfish/docs/introduction/index.md

 @:@

-Which one you should use really depends on your preferences and choices; if you like the method style of calling functions directly to the object, stick to the extension methods syntax, if you rather prefer a more Haskell like style, stick to the static object calls!
+Which one you should use really depends on your preferences and choices; if you like the method style of calling functions directly to the object, stick to the extension methods syntax, if you rather prefer a more Haskell-like style, stick to the static object calls!

 ## Imports

 If you just want to start scripting right away, importing `shellfish.*` will do the trick; it imports all the extension methods and functionality you need, such as types and functions, to start working right away.

-But if you want more consice functionality, the `shellfish.syntax.path.*` and `shellfish.syntax.process.*` will only import the extension methods.
+But if you want more concise functionality, the `shellfish.syntax.path.*` and `shellfish.syntax.process.*` will only import the extension methods.

 For the static methods, the `shellfish.FilesOs` and `shellfish.ProcessesOs` imports will provide the functions to work with files and processes, if that is your preferred style.